 LECTURES AND SPEAKING

 A selection of my previous and forthcoming talks (scroll down the list for latest).
-All forthcoming talks are listed, but I have only included a selection of previous talks.
+All forthcoming talks are listed, but I have only included a small and varied selection of previous talks.
 I have not included my many cruise lecturing assignments.

 The excellent turnout of students on a week when they have several major assignments due is a testament to the esteem with which they hold you and your knowledge of all things Anne Frank.
 My students have benefited enormously from your knowledge and expertise and your willingness to answer their questions.
 Dr Jennifer Craig-Norton, British Academy Postdoctoral Fellow, University of Southampton